swiftlang/swiftly/DESIGN.md

 A few notes about the '+' prefix.
 First, if a literal '+' prefix should be sent directly to the tool as an argument then it is escaped by doubling it with '++'.
 An argument with only '++' is ignored entirely, and any additional arguments are sent directly to the command without any further inspection of their prefixes.
 This is analogous to the special '--' token that certain argument parsers accept so that they don't interpret anything following that token as command flags or options.

 If the selected toolchain is not installed then swiftly will exit with a message indicating that you need to run `swiftly install x.y.z` to install it.
-However, if you enter a special `+install` token then swiftly will automatically download and install the toolchain if it isn't already present.

 ```
-# Download and install the latest main snapshot toolchain and run 'swift build' to build the package with it.
+# Use the latest main snapshot toolchain and run 'swift build' to build the package with it.
-swiftly run swift build +main-snapshot +install
+swiftly run swift build +main-snapshot

-# Generate makefiles with the latest released Swift toolchain, download and install it if necessary
+# Generate makefiles with the latest released Swift toolchain
-swiftly run +latest +install cmake -G "Unix Makefile"
+swiftly run +latest cmake -G "Unix Makefile"
 swiftly run +latest make
 ```